 Ability, effort, weather, number in your group, luck, will you visit the coast?
 A myriad of reasons will affect the answer.
 BUT as a rough guide a short Friday to Tuesday stay could be 80 / 100 species, while a week long stay could be around 140 / 160 species.
 This includes seen and heard species.
 Everything is hoped for, but nothing is promised.
 Wildlife is mercurial.
 One thing is for certain – when you encounter a Great-grey owl you won’t want to leave.

-All of the photos used on this website were taken by Kristin in the vicinity of your accommodation.
+All of the photos used on this website were taken by Kristin and Craig in the vicinity of your accommodation.
 They remain the property of sweden birding and fishing and their reproduction is not permitted.